novoalab/m6ABasecaller_per_read_analysis/README.md

 TO FILL IN
 ```

-### 3. Generation of metagene plots based on the results from the m6A basecaller
+### 3. Generation of metagene plots based on m6Abasecaller output

 MISSING DESCRIPTION